idibau/ifc2citygml/README.md

 Use this notation to configure the properties: pset_name.property_name

 The **Name** and **Description** attributes are automatically considered and must not be specified explicitly.

-### Volumetric Modeling

-The resulting CityGML model does not use surface-based entities.
-Instead, geometries are written as volumetric construction elements, installations, rooms, and furniture.
-This modeling approach is enabled by CityGML 3.0, which introduces dedicated volumetric entities beyond the surface representations.

-### Coordinate Reference Systems

-If the IFC file contains an `IfcCoordinateReferenceSystem`, the corresponding EPSG code is automatically transferred to the CityGML file.
-Therefore, the EPSG code does not need to be configured manually.

-### Spatial Structure

-The converter automatically recognizes spatial structures defined within the IFC file:

-* **Buildings:** `IfcBuildingStorey` structures are identified.
-* **Bridges:** `IfcBridgePart` structures are identified.

-During the conversion, nested spatial hierarchies are flattened into a single level to ensure compatibility with CityGML, which, in contrast to IFC, does not support nested hierarchical spatial structures.

 ### Technical documentation